Prioritize Your Association’s Technology Needs

 - Can any of those options be used to achieve other goals or support other activities?

-- How do your existing business processes assist or hinder progress toward achieving those goals?
+- How do your existing business processes help or hinder achieving those goals?

 - Do you see options for streamlining or improving processes with the help of technology?

 Fourth, meet with senior staff to identify existing, upcoming, and desired projects that involve technology.
 Are these projects in line with strategic objectives?
 Does the budget exist to fully support these projects—not only the purchase of the system, but also requirements analysis, project management, initial and ongoing training, maintenance, and upgrades?

 The process of technology prioritization

 Once you know what’s in the IT pipeline, you can start dedicating resources to specific projects.
 Work with executives and a cross-departmental team to prioritize your pain points and projects.
 The decisions you reach may not be unanimous, but broadly representative participation is crucial.

 - Critical: The issue is stopping day-to-day business and preventing staff or other stakeholders from accomplishing their tasks.
 Examples include technology infrastructure issues.

 - High: Because a workaround is in place, business can move forward, but it’s painful or time-consuming.